SalesforceAIResearch/ThinK/README.md

   <a href="https://arxiv.org/abs/2407.21018">Paper</a>
 </p>

 We provide three implementations. `ThinK_eager` contains the code for eager attention, `ThinK_flash` utilizes FlashAttention and `TinK_KIVI` which intergrates with KV quantization.
 Please note that the current implementations may not be fully optimized, and we are actively working on improving their efficiency.
+We use LongBench to evaluate the performance.

 ## ✅ TODO